wisphill/yuu_academy/_aws_ec2/ECS Execution Command.md

+---
+layout: post
+description: How to execute command on the ECS
+---

 #devops #aws #ecs #tip

 You need to provide a "Task role" for a Task Definition (this is different than the "Task execution role").
 This can be done by first going to IAM